SIS only contains alerts on persons or objects falling under one of the following alert categories:

-The quality, accuracy and completeness of the data elements enabling identification are the key conditions for the success of the SIS.
-For alerts on persons the minimum data set is name, sex, a reference to the decision giving rise to the alert and the action to be taken.
-When available, photographs and fingerprints must be added in order to facilitate identification and to avoid mis-identification.
+The quality, accuracy and completeness of the data elements enabling identification are the key conditions for the success of SIS.
+For alerts on persons the minimum data set is name, year of birth, a reference to the decision giving rise to the alert and the action to be taken.
+When available, photographs and fingerprints must be added in order to facilitate identification and to avoid misidentification.
 The system also offers the possibility to add links between alerts (e.g.: between an alert on a person and a vehicle).

-Each state using the SIS is responsible for setting up, operating and maintaining its national system and its national SIRENE Bureau.
-The EU Agency for large-scale IT systems, eu-LISA, is responsible for the operational management of the central system and the communication infrastructure.
-The European Commission is responsible for the general oversight and evaluation of the system and for the adoption of implementing measures such as the rules for entering and searching data.
+Each Member State using SIS is responsible for setting up, operating and maintaining its national system and its national SIRENE Bureau.
+The EU Agency for large-scale IT systems (eu-LISA) is responsible for the operational management of the central system and the communication infrastructure.
+The European Commission is responsible for the general supervision and evaluation of the system and for the adoption of implementing measures where uniform conditions for implementation are needed, such as the rules for entering and searching data.